delineateio/box/readme.md

 ### GitHub & Git

-#### Overview
+#### GitHub Authentication

 The following configuration is pre-configured for `git`.
 Post authentication to `github` the `git` user details are configured automatically.

 There should be no need to manually edit any `git` configuration before being able to commit.
 To view the current configuration standard commands can be used `git config --list`.

-### GitHub Authentication

 ![vagrant manager](./assets/github.png)